 Charlton supporters are encouraged to celebrate what makes them proud of their football club on Saturday.

-The day would have been the annual Pride in London Parade, and in each of the last two years the club has been represented by members of the Charlton family.
+The day would have been the annual Pride in London walk and in each of the last two years the club has been represented by members of the Charlton family.

-This year the walk is unable to take place and Charlton Athletic Community Trust (CACT) has joined forces with the club and the club's LGBTQI+ supporters group to encourage fans to celebrate what gives them Pride in Charlton from their homes.
-Supporters can create their own videos and tag them in #PrideInCharlton on social media.
+This year the walk is unable to take place and the club’s LGBTQI+ supporters group has joined forces with the football club and community trust to encourage fans to celebrate what gives them Pride in Charlton from their homes.
+Supporters can create their own videos and tag them #PrideInCharlton on social media.

 The first videos have started appearing on social media and other activities on the day include a pre-match Zoom call which is set to include some great guests.
 Those on the call will also have the chance to win Charlton-related prizes.

-"Unfortunately this year may mean we cannot be celebrating together in person – but believe me we will be celebrating remotely.
-We will be proud to be individual, proud of our LGBTQI+ history and proud of our club and CACT for their never wavering support.
-Happy Pride and be Charlton proud."
+“Unfortunately this year may mean we cannot be celebrating together in person - but believe me we will be celebrating remotely.
+We will be Proud to be individual, Proud of our LGBTQI+ History and Proud of our club and trust for their never wavering support.
+Happy Pride and be Charlton Proud.”

-Supporters that are interested can see the Proud Valiants Twitter and Facebook pages or even join the group, email@example.com
+Supporters that are interested can see the Proud Valiants Twitter and Facebook pages or even join the group, the email is firstname.lastname@example.org.